ipython/ipython/docs/source/development/ipython_directive.rst

 You can do doctesting on multi-line output as well.
-Just be careful when using non-deterministic inputs like random numbers in the ipython directive, because your inputs are ruin through a live interpreter, so if you are doctesting random output you will get an error.
+Just be careful when using non-deterministic inputs like random numbers in the ipython directive, because your inputs are run through a live interpreter, so if you are doctesting random output you will get an error.
 Here we "seed" the random number generator for deterministic output, and we suppress the seed line so it doesn't show up in the rendered output